CosmOS-Creators/docs/sites/demo/dataExchangeInterface/channel.rst

 The simplified concept of the channel is the interface for the synchronized data transfer between sender (can be imagined as a client) and reply (can be imagined as a server) thread.
 Channel implementation currently supports data transfer from multiple sender threads to one reply thread.
-For more information please read the channel section in the CosmOS whitepaper.
+For more information please read the channel section in the :ref:`about_whitepaper`.

 Configuration
 --------------